Merrick Garland’s goal is to restore the integrity of the Justice Department. His legacy will still be defined by Trump.

 Garland’s biggest accomplishment, Wasserman said, was his supervision of the investigation into the Jan.
 6 riot at the Capitol — a sprawling, complex probe that is by some measures the largest case in U.S. history.
 Last week marked a key moment in that investigation, when the FBI arrested Henry “Enrique” Tarrio, the longtime leader of the Proud Boys group, on charges of conspiring with followers to attack Congress on Jan.
 6.

-The arrest of Tarrio, who says he is no longer the Proud Boys leader, is significant in part because he was not even in Washington on Jan.
+The arrest of Tarrio, who says he is no longer the Proud Boys’ leader, is significant in part because he was not in Washington on Jan.
 6 — an indication prosecutors are moving farther from the scene of the crime toward anyone who may have plotted the attack from afar.

-Wasserman said the association is concerned, however, with rising violent crime in the United States, and whether the department’s policies are appropriate to meet the moment.
+Wasserman said the association is concerned, however, with rising violent crime in the United States and whether the department’s policies are appropriate to meet the moment.

 “The association believes that this administration needs to conduct an honest assessment of the policies that have encouraged leniency in the last 10 to 15 years, and whether those are appropriate and effective given the direction that crime is going,” Wasserman said.